Why Do Baby Animals Need a Series of Shots and How Many do They Need?

 An adjuvant is a material added to a killed vaccine to assist in generating immunity.
 When a killed vaccine is injected, the body recognizes a foreign substance and begins to break it down and remove it.
 If this process happens too quickly, the viral proteins will not be present long enough to generate an immunological response.
 Adjuvants help hold the killed virus in place and stabilize it so that its presence can be prolonged and provide a more complete stimulation of the patient's immune system.

 Adjuvants have become controversial in cats especially and may be associated with tumor (especially fibrosarcoma) formation.
 It appears to be desirable to avoid the use of adjuvanted vaccines in cats.
 Neither modified live nor recombinant vaccines use adjuvants.

 Why is a Feline Leukemia Test Required Prior to Vaccination?

-The feline leukemia virus has potential to be latent in a carrier cat without any signs of illness and this carrier state can persist for years.
+The feline leukemia virus has the potential to be latent in a carrier cat without any signs of illness, and this carrier state can persist for years.
 During this time, the cat is contagious and at risk for numerous problems.
 Many people want to skip the test to save money but, in fact, it is of great importance to know if a cat is harboring this infection.
 Knowing that a cat is positive allows you to save money by not unnecessarily vaccinating for feline leukemia.
 Further, if an owner is aware of a cat's positive status, the pet can be kept away from other cats, thus preventing the spread of the disease.
-An owner can prepare financially for expected treatments needed for this cat.
+An owner can prepare financially for the expected treatments needed for this cat.
 Testing is important when a new pet cat is obtained.